-Are there guidelines bringing electronics? (i.e. iPods, digital cameras, etc.)
+Are there guidelines bringing electronics? (i.e. smartphones, digital cameras, etc.)

 Yes.
 Because immersion participants will be visiting communities facing varying levels of economic poverty, participants are asked to be very conscious of what items they bring into that community.
 For example, in Nicaragua it is possible for a student to have an electronic item that is worth more than entire monthly wage of a Nicaraguan worker.
-In general, we ask that students not bring iPods, MP3 players, etc.
+In general, we ask that students not bring expensive technology.

 These items can detract from the experience of immersion and also often hinder the ability of the student group to develop in their sense of community.
 Digital cameras, video cameras, and voice recorders, depending on the destination, can be brought.
 However, special care and understanding that there is always a risk by bring any of these items must be understood.